 - Prepare your liquids

 Get your colored liquids ready by mixing corn syrup with red, blue, and yellow food coloring in separate containers.
-Do the same for the colored water.
+Do the same to create colored water.

 - Prepare the rest of your materials

-Set up the project.
-Place different plates on the table along with the corn syrup, colored water, a small cup of almond milk, a bottle of baby oil, spoons, and the eye droppers.
+To set up the project, place different plates on the table along with the colored corn syrup, colored water, a small cup of almond milk, a bottle of baby oil, spoons, and eye droppers.

-Start experimenting with combining liquids.
+Start experimenting by combining liquids.
 Encourage your kids to try different combinations in each plate to see how they interact.

 - Look Closely

-Observe the interaction.
-Take the magnifying glass and watch the liquids interact up close.
+Observe the interactions.
+Take a magnifying glass and watch the liquids interact up close.
 We filmed ours using a macro lens and the magnified view is stunning!

 Some Successful Combinations